MarioDelgadoSr/DataVisual/README.md

 # *DataVisual*

-*DataVisual* is a design pattern for developing data visualizations with [WebGL](https://get.webgl.org/) 3D assets.
+*DataVisual* is a design/programming pattern for developing data visualizations with [WebGL](https://get.webgl.org/) 3D assets.
-The pattern is implemented in JavaScript using the [ThreeJS](https://threejs.org/) framework, but is applicable to other frameworks like [Babylon](https://www.babylonjs.com/).
+The pattern is implemented in JavaScript using the [Three.js](https://threejs.org/) framework, but is applicable to other frameworks like [Babylon](https://www.babylonjs.com/).

-With a *DataVisual* you can dynamically visualize individual [meshes](https://threejs.org/docs/index.html#api/en/objects/Mesh), that have unique [materials](https://threejs.org/docs/index.html#api/en/materials/Material) associated with them, in a ThreeJS scene.
+With a *DataVisual* you can dynamically visualize individual [meshes](https://threejs.org/docs/index.html#api/en/objects/Mesh), that have unique [materials](https://threejs.org/docs/index.html#api/en/materials/Material) associated with them, in a Three.js scene.

 Traditional [dataset processing](https://en.wikipedia.org/wiki/Set_theory) can be used on a *DataVisual* leveraging [JavaScript's robust array methods](https://www.w3schools.com/js/js_array_methods.asp); most notably [MapReduce](http://jcla1.com/blog/javascript-mapreduce) patterns.